School Psychology Internship Handbook

-Students will be formally evaluated by their field-based supervisors at the end of the Fall and Spring semesters using the UHV Internship Evaluation Form found in this handbook.
+Students will be formally evaluated by their field-based supervisors at the end of the Fall and Spring semesters using the UHV Internship Evaluation Form found in the School Psychology Internship Handbook.
 It is expected that all skills on the evaluation form will be mastered by the completion of internship.
 At the end of the Fall semester, any student that receives an average score of 2 or lower on any domain will be placed on remediation to address areas for improvement.
 At the end of the Spring semester, any student that receives an average score of 2 or lower on any domain will be given additional optional activities to improve these skill areas.
-Any domain that is given an average score of 2 or lower will be documented by the Internship Supervisor and this information will be shared with future employers through recommendation letters in an effort to remediate these skills during the LSSP Trainee year.
+Any domain that is given an average score of 2 or lower will be documented by the Internship Supervisor and this information will be shared with future employers through recommendation letters in an effort to remediate these skills.

 Other Intern Responsibilities:

 All responsibilities required of students in the School Psychology program apply to students on internship.
 Interns are required to attend required professional development opportunities within the School Psychology program; however, interns are exempt from these campus-based events if they reside more than 200 miles from both university campuses (Katy and Victoria).
 If a student resides within 200 miles of one campus (for example, Victoria only), the student must attend all professional development activities that are held at that particular campus.

 In accordance with the NASP Domains of Practice, each intern will complete a competency-based portfolio to highlight how their internship experiences and other coursework has fulfilled each competency outlined by NASP as necessary for the success of school psychology training.
 Students will complete these portfolios throughout the internship year with the assistance of the University Internship Coordinator.